-Salaries and benefits of \$77,389 (2017 - \$60,000)
+Salaries and benefits of \$308.840 (2017 - \$256.896)

-During the three months ended September 30, 2018, salaries and benefits includes fees paid to the Company's President and CEO as well as to an investor relations employee.
-The investor relations employee was added to payroll during the third quarter of 2017 year and is not included in the three months ended September 30, 2017.
+During the year ended December 31, 2018, salaries and benefits includes fees paid to the Company's President and CEO as well as to an investor relations employee.
+The investor relations employee was added to payroll during the third quarter of 2017 year and therefore only one quarter of this employee's salary was included in the year ended December 31, 2017.